Colourway Corral: A History of ‘Silver Bullet’ Releases

 Air Max Plus – 2017

-With the Air Max 97 and Air Max Plus separated by only a year, this was one of the most fitting mash-ups of the ‘Silver Bullet’ to date, and gave us a perfect look at what the Plus might have looked like if it followed the AM97’s styling.
+With the Air Max 97 and Air Max Plus separated by only a year, this was one of the most fitting mash-ups of the ‘Silver Bullet’ to date.
+It gave us a perfect glimpse at what the Plus might have looked like if it followed the AM97’s styling.
 Now, if only Nike would drop some TN-inspired AM97s …

 Air Max 95 – 2017